China Trip Planning—Is this trip right for you?

-This adventure is only for physically fit and healthy travelers and is not appropriate for travelers using wheelchairs, walkers, or other mobility aids.
-You must be able to walk approximately 2-3 miles unassisted, to participate in 4-6 hours of physical activities each day, and to tolerate 3 full days at altitudes of 12,000 feet (3,700 meter).
+This adventure is only for physically fit and healthy travelers and is not appropriate for travelers who need wheelchairs, walkers, or other mobility aids.
+You must be able to participate in 4-6 hours of physical activities each day, including walking approximately two to three miles unassisted, and tolerate three full days at altitudes of 12,000 feet (3,700 meters).
 Check with your doctor to determine your tolerance for high altitudes.
-Agility and balance are suggested for the hiking tour to the Dragon Spine Terraces.
+Moderate hiking at the Dragon Spine Rice Terraces outside of Guilin requires agility and balance on steep inclines with narrow paths.

-Our trip includes 3-night stay in Tibet at an altitude of 12,000 feet (3,700 meter).
-At this altitude, almost everyone feels some of the symptoms of Acute Mountain Sickness (AMS).
-These symptoms include headache, nausea, loss of appetite, trouble with sleep, and lack of energy.
-Talk with your doctor about any medical condition you have, particularly cardiac or respiratory disease or diabetes, and discuss the potential risk for your travel to that high altitude.
+Our trip includes a three-night stay in Tibet at an altitude of 12,000 feet (3,700 meter).
+At this altitude, almost everyone feels some of the symptoms of acute mountain sickness (AMS).
+These symptoms include headache, nausea, loss of appetite, difficulty sleeping, and lethargy.
+Talk with your doctor about any medical condition you have, particularly cardiac or respiratory disease or diabetes, and discuss the potential risk for your travel to high altitude.
 Your doctor may recommend medication which can help prevent or treat AMS, especially if you are prone to altitude sickness or have not previously been to high altitudes.
+If you are not reasonably fit, or have knee, heart, or breathing problems, you should not take this trip.

 This journey includes an exclusive hiking tour to the Dragon Spine Terraces in the Guilin and Longsheng area.
 It's not like climbing a mountain, but it's not just a simple hike either.
-The hike is fairly strenuous—we travel up a stone path, and walk over narrow trails that do not have handrails—and should not be undertaken by anyone who is not reasonably fit or who has knee, heart, or breathing problems.
-If you need assistance, villagers stand by to carry tour participants up the hill in sedan chairs for about $45.
-However, this option is at your discretion and is not recommended by China Spree.
+Depending on conditions such as weather and temperature, the hike can be fairly strenuous as we walk at a comfortable pace up a stone between rice terraces on the mountainside.
+We also may walk over narrow trails and down very old stone steps that do not have handrails.
+If you are not reasonably fit, or have knee, heart, or breathing problems, you should not take this trip segment.
+If you need assistance, villagers stand by to carry tour participants up the hill in sedan chairs for about $45, at 2014 rates.
+However, the choice to do so is entirely up to you, and China Spree does not recommend it.

-If you like, you may skip this hiking tour, and enjoy a relaxing day exploring Guilin on your own.
-The Sheraton Guilin is ideally located along the Li River, and this hotel features an outdoor swimming pool and free internet access.
-Some down time on your own at this half way point of your trip is usually greatly appreciated.
+If you like, you may skip this portion, and enjoy a relaxing day exploring Guilin on your own.
+The Sheraton Guilin fronts a lovely park by the Li River, and features an outdoor swimming pool and free internet access.
+You might treasure some relaxing time on your own at this half-way point of our trip.

-Due to the high altitude level of Lhasa, and the potential complexities of health and safety concern—for your protection—you are required to buy sufficient travel medical insurance if your tour includes Tibet.
-Your China Spree tour guide reserves the right to modify your participation, or in some circumstances send travelers home, if their condition could adversely affect the health, safety, and enjoyment of themselves or of other travelers.
+Due to Lhasa's high altitude, and the potential complexities of health and safety concerns you are required to buy sufficient travel medical insurance if your tour includes Tibet.
+For your protection, your China Spree tour guide reserves the right to modify travelers’ participation, or in some circumstances send travelers home, if their condition could adversely affect the health, safety, and enjoyment of themselves or of other travelers.

 High Altitude of Tibet and possible mountain sickness: